 Travel Trailer facts and opinions – safety factors

 Too often, opinion is seen as valid as fact.
 One forum posting noted: ‘my 120-litre three-way fridge doesn’t cool properly’.
 Questioning showed it drew 15 amps through a hopelessly-thin cable.
 Respondents factually advised voltage drop was the cause.
 Resultant responses were that’s only an ‘opinion’.
-A mention of Ohms Law (that quantifies volts drop) then copped this salvo.
+A mention of Ohms Law (that quantifies voltage drop) copped this salvo.
 ‘Ohm – never heard of him mate – but what would that Ohm fella know about it anyway.
 The real world’s different.’

 Travel Trailer facts and opinions – electrics

-A still encountered opinion is: ‘people need exercise to be healthy so it’s commonsense that batteries need exercising too.’
-The facts here are the opposite.
-Battery heaven is being totally unused but charged enough to balance internal loss.
+A still encountered opinion is: ‘people need exercise to be healthy – its commonsense that batteries need exercising too.’
+The facts are the opposite.
+Battery heaven for most is non-use but charged to balance internal loss.
 But that’s like keeping a lead-acid Labrador.

 Caravan facts and opinions – caravan and tow vehicle stability